 Always

-Lives change in an instant, but with family found and forever love, there is always hope.
+Life can change in an instant, but with found family and forever love, hope is never lost.

-Cameron goes from being a devoted husband to a single dad overnight.
-With his neatly planned future in ruins, he will do anything to make a new life for his son, even if it means moving to the other side of the country.
-Renting a room from Adam is the first step in making a home for him and Finn, but falling for the former firefighter was never part of the plan.
+Cameron’s world crumbles overnight, transforming him from a devoted husband to a single dad.
+With his carefully built future in ruins, he’ll do whatever it takes to give his son a fresh start—even if it means moving across the country.
+Renting a room from Adam is only supposed to be temporary, a step toward rebuilding.
+Falling for the former firefighter?
+That was never part of the plan.

 More info →Promise